Quantum algorithm for solving generalized eigenvalue problems with application to the Schr\"odinger equation: Applications: finding spectrum of a Hamiltonian

 \textbf{Quantum landscape scanning method.} -- In the framework of digital quantum simulators, all parts of the circuit must correspond to unitary matrices.
 Thus, in order to use the quantum energy landscape method summarized in Corollary~\ref{corr:quantum_algorithm_rectangular}, it is necessary to block-encode the matrix $\mathbf M = \mathbf{B}''+\mathbf{V}^{diag}\mathbf{B}$, which can be done either directly or by a linear combination of block-encodings of the component matrices: $\mathbf{B}$, $\mathbf{B}''$, and $\mathbf{V}^{diag}$.
 The optimal choice of block-encoding scheme depends on the particular structure of the component matrices and their block-encoding scaling constants~\cite{camps,Snderhauf2024,mukhopadhyay2024}.
 In collocation, the basis sets are typically chosen such that the resulting matrix $\mathbf M(\alpha)$ is sparse.
-For this reason, we adopt the $d$-sparse block-encoding procedure with the associated T-gate cost $\tilde{\mathcal{O}}(M_\text{max} N d^2)$~\cite{Low_2017,camps,Snderhauf2024}, where $M_\text{max}$ is the maximum norm of the $\mathbf M(\alpha)$ matrix, and $d$ is its sparsity.
+For this reason, we adopt the $d$-sparse block-encoding procedure with the associated T-gate cost $\tilde{\mathcal{O}}(N d)$~\cite{Low_2017,camps,Snderhauf2024}, where $d$ is matrix sparsity.